awt/turqlom-index-blog/about.md

 #### Security Features
 * Anonymously post to your own blog via Bitmessage
 * Posts are published to a public index page that anyone can view without previously knowing your Bitmessage address.
 This means that if you visit your blog, it is plausably deniable that you were the one who visited it.

+#### Note to Hackers

+There isn't much point in hacking this service.
+There is no database, and no identifying information is ever receieved by the service.